 How Free Finally Broke Through With ‘Fire and Water’

-When British blues-rock band Free entered the studio in January 1970 to work on their third record, everyone knew it was a real make-or-break moment.
+When Free entered the studio to work on their third record, everyone knew it was a real make-or-break moment.
 Despite the immense, raw talents of singer Paul Rodgers and guitarist Paul Kossoff, their first two albums had hardly made a dent either in America or in their native Great Britain.

-The spirit of the “All Right Now,” which was written by Rodgers and bassist Andy Fraser, actually came from another song by bluesman Freddie King titled “The Hunter” that Free included on their debut record Tons of Sobs in 1969.
-As Rodgers explained to the Huffington Post, “We wanted our entire set to be original music.
-This was how we'd become regarded as a serious band.
-But, 'The Hunter' was a song we could never lose, because it had the right mood.
+“We wanted our entire set to be original music.
+This was how we'd become regarded as a serious band," Rodgers later told the Huffington Post.
+"But 'The Hunter' was a song we could never lose, because it had the right mood.
 'They call me the hunter, a pretty young girl like you is my only game.'
 So light and easy.
-So, okay, we can't drop that song, but what we can also do is write one that's inspired by that song.
-With the same lightness of touch, lyrically.
-You know, 'pulling chicks, and yay! everything's cool.'
-And that's where 'All Right Now' was born out of, really."

 Listen to Free's 'All Right Now'

-"That was a monster hit for us, and it was a bit of a double-edged sword, really," Kirke said in 2010.
+"That was a monster hit for us, and it was a bit of a double-edged sword, really," Kirke later said of Fire and Water.
 "We became our own worst enemies, I believe.
 We sort of crumbled under the pressure.
 There was no letup from that crazy merry-go-round."

-Kirke and Rodgers later formed the supergroup Bad Company with Mott the Hoople guitarist Mick Ralphs and King Crimson bassist Boz Burrell, while Fraser would continue to create music with a variety of outfits until his death in March 2015.
+Kirke and Rodgers later formed the supergroup Bad Company with Mott the Hoople guitarist Mick Ralphs and King Crimson bassist Boz Burrell, while Fraser continued to create music with a variety of outfits until his death in March 2015.